AlexLike/FlexStudio/README.md

 4 participants thought that the indirect interface was easier to use and less mentally demanding, one of the them mentioned that the difference is negligible.
 The key reason why participants preferred the direct interface was due to having more control over the position of the layers and therefore the look of the final image.
 Lastly, one participant noted that the direct interface was easier to use since they didn't need to test its behavior by

+## Goodbye

+Throughout the semester, we researched, debated, explained, implemented, questioned, answered, analyzed, adjusted, pitched, and presented.
+While challenging and stressful at times, the overall HCI process has proven engaging, fun, and worthwhile.
+The results speak for themselves: We are amazed by our colleagues' projects and proud of our product.
+Thank you for sticking with us.